Rishabh404/Data-Engineering-with-Google-Cloud/Big Data and ML/week 1/Classify Returning Customers with BigQuery ML/README.md

-# Classification of customers as returning on non returing on the Google E-commerce platform
+# Classification of customers as returning on non returning on the Google E-commerce platform

 Ecommerce data from the real Google Ecommerce storefront: https://shop.googlemerchandisestore.com/ has been used.